K kepler-title

 About the course

-Course Requisites: Have some familiarity with basic grammar, writing, and editing-
+Course Requisites: Have some familiarity with basic grammar, writing, and editing

 Participants can prepare for this course by watching Karate Kid, 1984, Director: John G. Avildsen

-Course Objectives: Learn about educational pedagogy1.
+Course Objectives: Learn about educational pedagogy

-Learn about lesson structure1.
+Learn about lesson structure

-Learn about assessment goals1.
+Learn about assessment goals

-Discuss examples of proper and improper assignments1.
+Discuss examples of proper and improper assignments

-Curriculum Texts: Not required
+Practice course elements Curriculum Texts: Not required

-Lost Tools of Writing Level II, 2nd edition CiRCE Institute-
+Lost Tools of Writing Level II, 2nd edition CiRCE Institute

-Institute for Excellent in Writing, 2nd edition-
+Institute for Excellent in Writing, 2nd edition

 Hand-outs provided